imadghali01/becode-algo/README.md

 # becode-algo
  algo

- ## algo advenced 04
+ ## algo advenced 05

- Create a function that takes a string parameter and return another string with all the words inversed.
+ Create a function that takes an array and reverses it.
 Notes

-Attention !

-    The order of the words doesn't change, just the letters of each word

-Expected results

-"This is a string of words" ----> "siht si a gnirts fo sdrow"
+    Don't use reverse()
+    Don't create a new array and push elements to it.